 I got these from Linode Support — who have always been there when I needed help.
 Thanks folks!

 This “dd” command tests how fast the disk can create and then read files some great big disk files.
-This version creates a pretty big file set 4000 4M (mByte) files or 16 gBytes which can fill the disk a 25 gig Nanode if it’s got other stuff on the disk.
+This version creates a pretty big file set 500 4M (mByte) files or 4 gBytes which can tip over the disk of a 25 gig Nanode if it’s got other stuff already there.
 Consider reducing those numbers if the disk isn’t empty.
+It’s a good idea to hunt down and remove that test_file_DELETE file if the process aborts in the middle.

 The result should be at least 3 mbytes/sec per stereo channel of audio.
 My speedy Nanode (smallest/cheapest Linode) is returning 1.2 gBytes/second just now.
 Darn nifty, lots faster than what I need.